How to maintain ductwork

 How do I know if my ductwork needs cleaning?

-Signs your ductwork needs cleaning include reduced airflow, visible dust or debris, and excess dust or allergens in your home.
+Signs your ductwork needs cleaning include visible dust or debris, reduced airflow from vents, and a buildup of dust or pet hair around vents.

 Connect with certified professionals in your area